linuxserver/pipeline-triggers/README.md

 - alpine_repo- An Alpine repo along with a  list of packages used from that repo are used to run a docker container at the version of alpine requested to generate an md5sum of the output for release tagging.
 - github_commit- The GitHub commits api endpoint is polled to get the latest commit sha at the branch requested to generate a release tag.
 - npm_version- The NPM api is polled to get the version number to generate a release tag.
-- pip_version- The pyPIP api is polled to get the latest verison number to generate a release tag.
+- pip_version- The pyPIP api is polled to get the latest version number to generate a release tag.
 - external_blob- A custom http/https endpoint is defined and the file at that endpoint is downloaded to generate an md5sum for the release tag.
 - custom_json- When you have a custom JSON endpoint to read versions from this will allow you to manually set a path in the JQ language format.